-Historians with a flare for the romantic place these two hounds at the side of San Francisco's most colorful hero, Emperor Norton I, Emperor of the united States and protector of Mexico, but they were in fact free agents with a story of their own.
+Historians with a flair for the romantic place these two hounds at the side of San Francisco’s most colorful hero, Emperor Norton I, Emperor of the United States and protector of Mexico, but they were, in fact, free agents with a story of their own.

 Lazarus met his end in October of 1863 and was eulogized in the Daily Evening Bulletin.
 Cartoons of this funeral exaggerated the number of people who showed up but not the sentiment of the city.
 His body was taxidermied and placed on display behind the bar at Martin’s Saloon, where he and Bummer often begged for scraps.

 Bummer continued to roam the city, taking up with a black pup, until November 1865 when he died after being kicked by Henry Ripper – who was immediately arrested for fear of retaliatory violence.
 Hearing of Bummer’s demise, Mark Twain, once a San Francisco newspaper columnist, wrote a beautiful eulogy entitled “Exit Bummer” for the Virgina City Enterprise which was then reprinted in the Californian.

 It is no wonder that romantic historians want to associate San Francisco’s favorite stray dogs with its favorite eccentric royalty.
 These stories seem the perfect fairytale when intertwined, but they are unique and separate stories of amazing lives in a wild city.
 When the well-known cartoon of the three perusing a free lunch counter together was published, Emperor Norton I was reported to have smashed the window with his cane, furious that he, an emperor, was depicted eating lunch with strays.

 Today, a small plaque located in the Redwood Grove park next to the Transamerica Pyramid pays homage to their one-time fame.